shivannis/xandr-docs-public/xandr-docs/invest/creative-branding.md

 ---
 title: Microsoft Invest - Creative Branding
-description: In this page, Learn what is creative branding and which are the existing brand content categories. ms.date: 10/28/2023
+description: In this page, Learn what is creative branding and which are the existing brand content categories available. ms.date: 10/28/2023
 ---

-# Microsoft Invest - creative branding
+# Microsoft Invest - Creative branding

 Microsoft Advertising maintains and monitors a brand list, ensuring duplicate brands and URLs are deleted or reassigned in order to maintain consistency.